-All pupils will study English Language, English Literature, Mathematics, Science and Religious Studies, and most pupils will study.
+All pupils will study English Language, English Literature, Mathematics, Science and Religious Studies, and core PE.

 Other options:

 Following the provisional choices, we will draw up option blocks to accommodate as many subject combinations as possible.
 The table below shows a POSSIBLE set of option blocks.